lowmess/lowmess.com/source/blog/2017-03-01-hello-world.md

 Almost as soon as I finished [the previous version of this site](http://576f15a6d6865d23c5338933--lowmess.netlify.com/), I wanted to rebuild.
 Part of it was aesthetics; part of it was increasing performance, accessibility, and development experience; part of it was the undying itch of designers & developers everywhere to immediately refactor.

-And, umm... this is it.
+And, umm...
 I did it.
+This is it.
+You're on it literally right now.

 ## This Machine Runs on Open Source